tariqazmat101/cigar2Modifications/README.md

 take care

 Within this repository, you will find 3 branches:
-1.the replayer branch
+1. the replayer branch
-2.the replay branch
+2. the replay branch
-3.the masterbranch
+3. the masterbranch

 ### The Replayer Branch
 This branch contains code that allows the client to record 10 seconds of gameplay.
 Once a user clicks the 'r' key, the client immediately outputs a textfile of server instructions.